EpicnessTwo/PiShockDiscord/readme.md

 # PiShockDiscord (Alpha)

+> This bot is very very alpha.
+The instructions are not complete and the bot is not ready for use.
+Please wait for a stable release.

 PiShockDiscord is a Discord bot designed to interact with the PiShock API, allowing users to control PiShock devices through Discord slash commands.
 The bot supports commands such as /shock, /vibrate, /beep, and /info, with options to specify the intensity and duration of the actions.
 Features